imjoy-team/ImJoy/docs/docs/api.md

 ## `api.export(...)`

-export a plugin class or an object/dict as `Plugin API`, this call is mendatory for every ImJoy plugin.
+Export the plugin class or an object/dict as `Plugin API`, this call is mendatory for every ImJoy plugin (typically as the last line of the plugin script).
 ```
 // Javascript
 api.export(new ImJoyPlugin())